 2. Year in Retrospect:

-Against this backdrop the year was indeed very challenging for your company.
-Theoverall performance of the Company during FY 2016-17 was adversely impacted by severalmacro level factors.
-Total Revenue fell by 5% to Rs.128068.39 Lakhs EBIDTA went down by38% to Rs.3764.09 Lakhs leading to a Net Loss for the year of Rs.214.53 Lakhs as againsta Net Profit of Rs.1712.38 Lakhs for the previous year.
+Against this backdrop it became impossible for your company defend its operatingmargins leading to losses.
+Total Revenue fell by 7% to Rs.120050 Lakhs EBIDTA went downby 60% to Rs.2524 Lakhs leading to a Net Loss for the year of Rs.4178 Lakhs as against aNet Profit of Rs.412 Lakhs for the previous year.

-During the year under review your company has repaid long term borrowings amounting toRs.1711.79 Lakhs as per scheduled timeline and raised Rs.6975.53 Lakhs to part finance capitalexpenditure plans being implemented.
-Your company expresses gratitude to all theterm loan and working capital lenders for their continuing support and faith in the company.
+During the year under review your company has repaid long term borrowings amounting toRs.3631 Lakhs as per scheduled timeline and raised Rs.667 Lakhs to part finance capitalexpenditure plans being implemented.
+Your company expresses gratitude to all the term loanand working capital lenders for their continuing support and faith in the company.

-During the year Credit Analysis & Research Limited (CARE) has upgraded the creditrating of the Company to CARE BBB from "CARE BBB-" for the long term facilitieshaving tenure of more than one year and also revised rating for short term facilities fromits "CARE A3 + " to "CARE A3" for the short term facilities havingtenure of up to one year.
+During the year Credit Analysis & Research Limited (CARE) has revised credit ratingof the Company from CARE BBB to "CARE BBB-(negative) for the long term facilitieshaving tenure of more than one year and also revised rating for short term facilities fromits "CARE A3 + " to "CARE A3" for the short term facilities havingtenure of up to one year.

-4. Restructuring of Promoters Shareholding:
+4. Restructuring of Promoters Shareholding & reclassification of Promoters holding:

-During the year under review Shri H. A. Mafatlal Shri V. P. Mafatlal their familymembers family trusts and the Companies including the three listed entitiesviz. the Company Navin Fluorine International Limited (NFIL) and NOCIL Ltd. entered intoan agreement to amicably restructure the shareholding of the three listed companies andother group companies in such a way that the Management of the Company and NOCIL Ltd.reside with Shri H. A. Mafatlal and the Management of NFIL reside with Shri V. R Mafatlal.The restructuring is part of a family settlement and succession plan between Shri H. A.Mafatlal and Shri V. R Mafatlal.
+As reported earlier during the year 2016-17 Shri H A. Mafatlal Shri V. R Mafatlaltheir family members family trusts and the Companies including the three listed entitiesviz. the Company Navin Fluorine International Limited (NFIL) and NOCIL Ltd. entered intoan agreement to amicably restructure the shareholding of the three listed companies andother group companies in such a way that the Management of the Company and NOCIL Ltd.reside with Shri H. A. Mafatlal and the Management of NFIL reside with Shri V. R Mafatlal.The restructuring is part of a family settlement and succession plan between Shri H. A.Mafatlal and Shri V. R Mafatlal.
 Pursuant to the above the Company has already divestedits shareholding in Navin Fluorine International Limited and increased its shareholding inNOCIL Ltd.

 5. Details of changes of Directors and Key Managerial Personnel:

 7. Subsidiaries Associates and Joint Ventures:

-The financial position of the subsidiary company is given in the Notes to Consolidated Financial Statements.
-The Company does not have any material subsidiary.
-The Policy onMaterial Subsidiary framed by the Board of Directors ofthe Company is available onhttp://www.mafatlals.com/uploads/8/3/1/2/8312181/policy_ on_materiality_of_subsidiary.pdf.
-The audited accounts of Mafatlal ServicesLimited a subsidiary of the Company for theyear ended 31st March 2017 is placed on the Company's websitewww.mafatlals.com and is also open for inspection by any member at the Registered Officeof the Company on any working day (Monday-Friday) during working hoursand the Company will make available these documents upon request by any member of theCompany who may be interested in obtaining the same.
+The financial position of the subsidiary company viz.
+Mafatlal services Limited isgiven in the Notes to Consolidated Financial Statements.
+The Company does not have anymaterial subsidiary.
+The Rolicy on Material Subsidiary framed by the Board of Directors ofthe Company is available on https://www.mafatlals.com/wp-content/uploads/2017/08/policy_on_materiality_of_subsidiary.pdf.
+The audited accounts of Mafatlal ServicesLimited a subsidiary of the Company for the year ended 31st March 2018 is placed on theCompany's website www.mafatlals.com and is also open for inspection by any member at theRegistered Office of the Company on any working day (Monday-Friday) during working hoursand the Company will make available these documents upon request by any member of theCompany who may be interested in obtaining the same.

-Al Fahim Mafatlal Textiles LLC (UAE) remainednon-operational and since there is noforeseeable beneficial future the Board of Directors of the Company as well as the JVPartner have consented for voluntary windingup/closure of that entity subject to thecompliance of applicable laws.
-Accordingly even the audited accounts of that JV Company are not available and the same are notconsolidated with the Accounts of the Company forthe year 2016-17.
+As reported last year also Al Fahim Mafatlal Textiles LLC (UAE) remainednon-operational and since there is no foreseeable beneficial future the Board ofDirectors of the Company and the JV Rartner have consented for voluntary windingup/closure of that entity.
+The Company has also written to the Ministry of CommerceDepartment of Economic Development Dubai that there has been no operation of the said JVCompany from 2016 and accordingly we have not applied for renewal of license.
+Accordinglythe audited accounts of that JV Company are not available and the same are notconsolidated with the Accounts of the Company for the year 2017-18.

 The Company does not have "Deposits" as contemplated under Chapter V of theCompanies Act 2013.
-Further the Company has not invited or accepted any such depositsduring the year ended 31st March 2017.
+Further the Company has not invited or accepted any such depositsduring the year ended 31st March 2018.